shenpeg/Errandly/README.md

 ## Contributions
 Designed and coded by Esther Bae, Clarice Du, Julia Graham, Peggy Shen.
 Made for CMU's 67-443 Mobile Application Development.

-## Notes
-View the README in the 67443-sprint3 folder for more information on this repository's branches.